jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The Update row section displays the purchase fields.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image261.png "Update row section")

 29. Finally, let us add one more step to remove the message from the queue.
-Press **+New Step** and **Add an Action**.
+Press **+New Step**.
 Type in Queue in the search box, and select Azure Queues -- Delete message.

     ![In the Choose an action section, queue is typed in the search field.
 Under Services, Azure Queues is selected.
 On the Actions tab, Azure Queues - Delete message is selected. ](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image262.png "Choose an action section")

-30. Select the **receiptgenerator** queue from the list.
+30. Select the **receiptgenerator** queue from the list

 31. Select **Message Id** **\>** **Pop Receipt** from the list, and click **Save**.